palmcivet7/compliant-smart-contract/README.md

 See coverage with `forge coverage --report debug`.

 The `cannotExecute` will have to be commented out for some of the tests in `CheckLog.t.sol` to pass.

+## User Flow

+Users can interact with the Compliant contract in two ways:

+1. Call `LINK.transferAndCall()` on the LINK token address, passing the Compliant contract's address, fee amount, and calldata.
+The calldata should include the address to query and instructions on whether to automate a response to the fulfilled compliance check request.
+The fee amount to pass can be read from either `Compliant.getFee()` or `Compliant.getFeeWithAutomation()` depending on if the request is intended to use Automation or not. `transferAndCall()` allows the user to request the KYC status in a single transaction.
+Combining it with the automation option allows the user to request the KYC status and execute subsequent logic based on the immediate result in a single transaction.

+2. Call `LINK.approve()` on the LINK token address, passing the Compliant contract's address and fee amount.
+Then call `Compliant.requestKycStatus()`, passing the address to query and instructions on whether to automate a response to the fulfilled compliance check request.